ngn13/lokpack/README.md

-# Lokpack | Free and open source ransomware
+# Lokpack | Ransomware tooling for x84_64 Linux
-Lokpack is a free (as in freedom) and open source ransomware tool targeting x64 Linux systems, written in C.
+Lokpack is a free (as in freedom) and open source ransomware tool targeting x86_64 Linux systems, written in C.

 ![showcase](https://github.com/ngn13/lokpack/assets/78868991/d1d8e490-b7d3-4f21-aeca-368eb0a0a0d8)